Fundamentals of Meditation Online Course

 “Gaining enlightenment is an accident.
 Meditation makes us accident prone.”

-Sessions: The course beings with an Orientation Session and foundational lecture on Saturday, 3 October, 10am-12pm.
+Sessions: The course beings with an Orientation Session and foundational lecture on Sunday, 4 October, 7:30PM (BST).

 Additionally we host three guided group meditation sessions each week.